Black and white golden retriever puppy

 The early stages of dental and periodontal disease in dogs

 There are five common stages during the progression of dental disease that your veterinarian will be able to identify.
-However, it's good to be able to recognize these signs as a pet owner, particularly those which appear early on.
-Spotting signs early will mean veterinary intervention happens before the disease becomes more advanced and serious.
+However, it's good to be able to recognize these signs as a pet owner, particularly those that appear early on.
+Spotting signs early will mean veterinary intervention can happen before the disease becomes more advanced and serious.

 Stage 0 - Clinically Normal